JAEarly/JAEarly/README.md

     - About the role of AI in climate science.

 :rocket: I’m looking to collaborate on:
-    - Multiple instance learning projects, especially domain specific applications (e.g., medicine, remote sensing etc.).
+    - Multiple instance learning projects, especially domain specific applications (e.g., medicine, remote sensing).

 :grey_question: Ask me about:
     - Explainable AI.